ItsArthur1/Data-Engineer-Track/2) Introduction to SQL/Arturo/4) Introducing Queries.md

 - SELECT
 - FROM

-The SELECT keyword indicates which fields should be selected.
+The SELECT keyword indicates which fields should be selected for the result set.

 The FROM keyword indicatres indicates the table in which these fields are located.